tel: +48 888 99 98 98

 • They are fragile when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-• Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these products can complicate diagnosis in case of swallowing.
+• Health risk arising from small pieces of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products have the potential to be problematic in medical diagnosis after entering the body.

 Handle with Care: Neodymium Magnets